google/exposure-notifications-server/docs/server_migration.md

-If this is being down through an App Store / Play Store application update, this may take a while and it is up to the state to determine what an appropraite amount of time to run in this exprort-import-mirror state is.
+If this is being down through an App Store / Play Store application update, this may take a while and it is up to the state to determine what an appropriate amount of time to run in this exprort-import-mirror state is.